Progressive Field

 View of Progressive Field from the 2nd level of The Corner bar

-Drink Corner Rails
+Corner Drink Rails

 Our least favorite seats